 While additional National Guard pay can make it easier to meet your financial goals, managing the balance between part-time service and civilian life can be an additional source of stress.

 Also, keep in mind that some National Guard service members actually lose money when they report for duty.
-They might leave a high-paying job for lower-earning military pay.
+They might take time away from a high-paying job to work at their lower-earning military job.
 Just one more way serving your country can be a sacrifice.

 Balancing National Guard service with a civilian job

-When I was in the USAF Reserves, USAA made it easy for me to perform my military duty.
-Their support was amazing.
-However, USAA is a military-focused company.
+When I was in the U.S. Air Force Reserves, USAA made it easy for me to perform my military duty.
+The support was amazing, but USAA is a military-focused company.
 I've had some friends whose employers were not as supportive, and it was more difficult for them.

-No matter your situation, the Uniformed Services Employment and Reemployment Rights Act of 1995 (USERRA) exists to protect service members.
-According to USERRA, employers must reemploy a service member if:
+No matter your situation, the Uniformed Services Employment and Reemployment Rights Act of 1995, or USERRA, exists to protect service members.
+According to USERRA, employers must give time off for military service and reemploy a service member if:

 - Before leaving, the employee gave advance written or verbal notice of military service unless doing so was not possible because of military necessity.